jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Observed Milestone: none
 Last Compared: never

-#### M9 - SQLite as the only configuration database
+#### M9 - Selectable persistence backend: MariaDB and SQLite

 Origin: 265f580 / M9
-Identity History: Backlog "SQLite as the configuration database" to Milestone, retitled, 2026-09-12 (D11) GitHub Issue: none
+Identity History: Backlog "SQLite as the configuration database" to Milestone, retitled 2026-09-12 (D11), reframed to the selectable model 2026-09-18 (D15)
+GitHub Issue: none
-Status: Blocked (resume as Not started)
+Status: Not started

 ##### Summary

-Under D11 SQLite is the only configuration store; MariaDB is removed.
-The aa-maven source selects the SQLite dialect from the JDBC driver name and ships `archappl_sqlite.sql`; aa-maven adds `sqlite-jdbc` and removes the MariaDB dependency (its M11 and M13) and sends the SQLite DataSource contract. aa-env renders the per-instance DataSource and the initialization from that contract.
+Under D15 MariaDB and SQLite are selectable backends; D16 sets the rollout
+order: MariaDB over TCP first, then MariaDB over Unix domain socket, then SQLite3 as the end state.
+The aa-maven source ships both `mariadb-java-client` and `sqlite-jdbc` and auto-detects the dialect from the DataSource metadata (gate G9), so no source change is needed to run MariaDB or SQLite.
+The ansible/cloud provisioning starts on TCP MariaDB (agreed 2026-09-19). aa-env renders the per-instance DataSource for the chosen backend and wires its initialization.

 ##### Scope

+- `site-template/context.xml.in`: a `DB_BACKEND` selector (`mariadb` | `sqlite`)
-- `site-template/context.xml.in`: driver `org.sqlite.JDBC`, file URL, pool
+  that renders the driver class, URL, and pool settings for the chosen backend.
-  size 1, per the aa-maven contract (G9).
+  MariaDB over TCP uses `jdbc:mariadb://<DB_HOST_NAME>:<DB_HOST_PORT>/<DB_NAME>` (host `127.0.0.1`, port `3306`; IPv4 loopback, standardized 2026-09-19 to
+  avoid `::1` ambiguity).
-- `configure/CONFIG_SQL`, `configure/RULES_SQL`: SQLite initialization from
+- `configure/CONFIG_SQL`, `configure/RULES_SQL`: the initialization for the
-  `archappl_sqlite.sql` instead of the MariaDB targets.
+  selected backend (the MariaDB targets as today; SQLite from `archappl_sqlite.sql`).
+Where the operator creates the database and account (the ansible/cloud path), aa-env skips db.secure/db.addAdmin/db.create and runs only `make sql.fill`.
-- `site-template/systemd/epicsarchiverap-maven.service.in`: drop the
+- `site-template/systemd/epicsarchiverap-maven.service.in`: the `mariadb.service`
-  `mariadb.service` dependency when MariaDB goes.
+  dependency applies only when the MariaDB backend is selected.
+- MariaDB over UDS (step 2): the driver's `localSocket` needs JNA on the classpath, which the aa-maven WARs do not ship; this step is gated on G12 (aa-maven adds JNA), verified absent at aa-maven `3c96141d`.
-- Package list: `sqlite3`, no MariaDB packages (M11 list).
+- Package list: MariaDB packages for the MariaDB backend, `sqlite3` for SQLite.
 - Documentation.

-Out of scope: the `sqlite-jdbc` dependency and MariaDB removal in the source (aa-maven M11, M13); the systemd unit itself (M16).
+Out of scope: the driver dependencies and dialect detection in the source (aa-maven, gate G9); replacing the existing launcher or service design.

 ##### Completion Criteria

-- One PV archives and retrieves with no MariaDB service or package on the host.
+- One PV archives and retrieves under each backend in the D16 order — MariaDB/TCP, then MariaDB/UDS, then SQLite3 — with the selector (and, for UDS, the G12 JNA dependency) the only change between them.

 ##### Dependencies And Decisions

-- G9 (aa-maven sqlite-jdbc + MariaDB removal + DataSource contract); resume as
-  Not started
+- G9 Complete 2026-09-18 (both drivers ship, dialect auto-detected)
 - M11 (ordering): the package change lands in the per-OS lists, not in `required_pkgs.sh`
-- D11 (SQLite is the only store)
+- D15 (selectable backend), D16 (rollout order TCP -> UDS -> SQLite3)
+- MariaDB/TCP account and connection model: aa-env is authoritative on the user name, `DB_USER_PASS`, database name, and that it connects over TCP loopback to `:3306`; the account grant host-spec is server-side.
+The provisioning contract (cloud-provision `290f459`) pins MariaDB `skip-name-resolve` ON with the account `@'127.0.0.1'`, and aa-env connects to `127.0.0.1` (IPv4 loopback, no `::1`; `DB_HOST_NAME=127.0.0.1` in `configure/CONFIG_SITE`). `DB_USER_PASS` is aa-env's value and the account is created to match it. `DB_ADMIN_HOST` stays `localhost`: it belongs to the local-only admin path (`make db.secure`/`db.addAdmin`/`db.create`), which the provisioning operator replaces, so it is outside the 127.0.0.1 application standardization.
+- The ansible and cloud provisioning sessions provide TCP MariaDB (`skip_networking=false`, `127.0.0.1:3306`) and create the database and account, so aa-env runs only `make sql.fill`.
+First TCP test agreed 2026-09-19;
+  the TCP loopback login re-verified green on Rocky 8 and Debian 13 (reported 2026-09-19): `skip_name_resolve=1`, TCP to `127.0.0.1` authenticates as `archappl@127.0.0.1`, listener `127.0.0.1:3306` only, no `::1`.
+This is the DB-login check only; the full bring-up is not yet done — G5's mgmt-probe deployment report and M9's own PV archive-and-retrieve are separate checks, and G5 stays Open.
+- The MariaDB/UDS step is gated on G12 (aa-maven adds JNA); route the request to aa-maven when the step is reached.

 ##### Implementation Plan